 Interesting Flying Snakes Facts

-1. The flying snake doesn’t really fly, but it does glide.
+1. The flying snake doesn’t really ‘fly’, they glide.

 By using ridge scales located along its belly, this snake can climb vertically up a tree by pushing those ridges into tree bark.
 When one reaches the end of a branch, it will dangle itself into a J-shape bend.
 As it leans forward to choose a landing spot, the snake essentially flings itself off by thrusting its body up and off of the branch.